DataDog/integrations-core/docs/dev/new_check_howto.md

 After answering the questions, the output matches that of the dry-run above, except in this case the scaffolding for your new integration actually exists!

-## Write the check
+## Write a Check

-### Intro

-A Check is a Python class with the following requirements:
+At the core of each integration is a a Check that periodically collects information and sends it to Datadog.
+Checks inherit their logic from the `AgentCheck` base class and have the the following requirements:

 - Integrations run on Agent v7+ must be Python 3 compatible; however, Agents v5 and v6 still use Python 2.7.
 - It must derive from `AgentCheck`